-Deliverable Deliverable Description Reporting Procedures and Due Dates involvement.
-The government reserves the right to publish a counter- analysis of the data.
-The Performer and Government are committed to transparent and timely 7.4 Performer Nonclinical Publication Timeline and USG Right to Publish Data publication of nonclinical data to ensure rapid distribution of information, particularly during a Public Health Emergency.
-Within 90 days of the of study end date [audited or quality-controlled draft final report prepared and reviewed by the Government] for studies funded in part or whole under this agreement and consistent with Good Publication Practices, Sponsor must submit nonclinical study data for publication to a peer reviewed journal.
-If the Performer does not elect to publish data, Performer must provide QAO and PAR with nonclinical data to support the government publication of data as deemed appropriate by the government, without the Performer involvement.
-The government reserves the right to publish a counter-analysis of the data.
-Performer must notify AO within 30 calendar days of study end date [audited or quality-controlled draft final report prepared and submitted for Government review] if they plan not to publish data.
-Within 10 calendar days of a request for nonclinical data from the AO, the Performer must provide AO with requested data, information and materials in the form(s) requested by the government, to support the government publication of the nonclinical trial data funded in part or whole under this agreement
+Deliverable Deliverable Description Reporting Procedures and Due Dates Project Awardee Nonclinical Within 90 days of the of study end date [audited or quality-controlled draft final report prepared and reviewed by the Government] for studies funded in part or whole under this agreement and consistent with Good Publication Practices, Project Awardee must submit nonclinical study data for publication to a peer reviewed journal.
+Reporting Procedures and Due Dates Project Awardee must notify OTAO within 30 calendar days of study end date [audited or quality-controlled draft final report prepared and submitted for Government review] if they plan not to publish data.
+Within 10 calendar days of a request for 7.4 Publication Timeline and USG Right to Publish Data If the Project Awardee does not elect to publish data, Project Awardee must provide QAO (Quality Assurance Officer) and PAR with nonclinical data to support the government publication of data as deemed appropriate by the government, without the Project Awardee involvement.
+The government reserves the right to publish a counteranalysis of the data. nonclinical data from the OTAO, the Project Awardee must provide OTAO with requested data, information and materials in the form(s) requested by the government, to support the government publication of the nonclinical trial data funded in part or whole under this Project Award